/

 kubectl wait --for=condition=ready pod nginx-test --namespace=default --timeout=60s

-# Give Trivy Operator time to scan and create vulnerability reports
+# Wait for Trivy Operator to scan and adapter to create PolicyReport

 # Port-forward to the Policy Reporter UI